 All MA concentrations require the introductory seminar (HIST 610) and the research seminar (HIST 797).
 Beyond that, there is some variation.
 For formal requirements, see Degree Requirements.

 We suggest that all MA students consult the MA program director (currently Professor Schrag) prior to choosing a concentration.
-Once they have settled on a concentration, they should inform the graduate coordinator (currently Ms. Gibson).
+Once they have settled on a concentration, they should inform the graduate coordinator (currently Ms. Burgess).
 Once you have declared a concentration, you are free to change to a different one, but it is possible that some courses you have taken for one concentration will not meet the requirements of the new concentration.

 Enrichment is our most popular and flexible concentration.
 Students choose one geographic field (U.S., Europe, or World) and take four courses in that field, distributed by time (in the U.S. or Europe specializations) or place (in world), and one course outside their main geographic field.
 The remaining three courses are electives, one of which can be taken in a field other than history if the course will complement the student’s historical studies.